-The Alfred E. Alquist Hospital Facilities Seismic Safety Act of 1983 (HFSSA) preempts local jurisdictions from the enforcement of all building standards published in the California Building Standards Code relating to the regulation of hospital buildings, acute psychiatric hospitals, skilled nursing facilities, intermediate-care facilities and under certain circumstances, some clinics as codified in the California Health and Safety Code (H&SC).
-The Office of Statewide Health Planning and Development (OSHPD) is designated as the enforcing agency for these medical facilities, including plan checking and inspection of the design and details of the architectural, structural, mechanical, plumbing, electrical, and fire and panic safety systems, and the observation of construction.
+The Alfred E. Alquist Hospital Facilities Seismic Safety Act of 1983 (HFSSA) preempts local jurisdictions from the enforcement of all building standards published in the Title 24, California Building Standards Code (CBSC) relating to the regulation of hospital buildings, acute psychiatric hospitals, skilled nursing facilities, intermediate-care facilities and under certain circumstances, some clinics as codified in the California Health and Safety Code (H&SC).
+The Office of Statewide Health Planning and Development (OSHPD) is designated as the enforcing agency for these health facilities, including plan checking and inspection of the design and details of the architectural, structural, mechanical, plumbing, electrical, and fire and panic safety systems, and the observation of construction.

-Hospitals (OSHPD 1) H&SC preempts hospital buildings from the local jurisdiction plan review and approval and construction inspection; and establishes the authority of OSHPD to review and inspect these facilities.
+Hospitals [OSHPD 1] H&SC preempts the local building jurisdiction plan review and approval and construction inspection of hospital buildings; and authorizes OSHPD to review and inspect these facilities.
 These facilities include: general acute care hospitals, acute psychiatric hospitals, and general acute care hospitals providing only acute medical rehabilitation center services.
-A hospital campus may consist of a number of structures, some under OSHPD jurisdiction, the rest under the jurisdiction of the local building authorities, as well as various site improvements such as parking and landscaping.
+A hospital campus may consist of a number of structures, some under OSHPD jurisdiction; the rest under the jurisdiction of the local building authorities, as well as, various site improvements such as parking and landscaping.

-Skilled Nursing Facilities (OSHPD 2) H&SC preempts skilled nursing facilities and intermediate care facilities from the local jurisdiction plan review and approval and construction inspection; and establishes the authority of OSHPD to review and inspect these facilities.
+Skilled Nursing Facilities [OSHPD 2] H&SC preempts the local building jurisdiction from plan review and approval and construction inspection of skilled nursing facilities and intermediate care facilities; and authorizes OSHPD to review and inspect these facilities.
 This authority is similar to that established for hospital buildings.

-Clinics (OSHPD 3) While OSHPD is responsible for proposing the building standards, the authority for review, permitting and construction inspection of "out-patient clinical services", "primary-care clinics" and "specialty clinics" is typically reserved for the local building official.
+Clinics [OSHPD 3] While OSHPD is responsible for proposing the building standards for licensed clinics, the authority for review, permitting and construction inspection of "out-patient clinical services", "primary-care clinics" and "specialty clinics" is typically under the jurisdiction of the local building official.

-Correctional Treatment Centers (OSHPD 4) While OSHPD is responsible for proposing building standards, plans for the construction or alteration of any hospital building prepared by, or on behalf or, the Department of Corrections, Department of Youth Authority, or law enforcement of any city and/or county, do not require review and approval by OSHPD.
-In lieu of review and approval, any such department, city or county certifies to OSHPD that their plans and construction are in conformance with applicable building standards.
+Correctional Treatment Centers [OSHPD 4] While OSHPD is responsible for proposing building standards for correctional treatment centers, plans for the construction or alteration of any hospital building prepared by, or on behalf of the Department of Corrections and Rehabilitation, or law enforcement agency of any city and/or county, do not require review and approval by OSHPD.
+In lieu of OSHPD review and approval, any such department, city or county certifies to OSHPD that their plans and construction are in conformance with applicable building standards.